 - 1.9 have relevant specialist qualifications and experience.
-See Guide for Systems and Specialties (1.12). - 1.10 hold current medical indemnity insurance (at least AU\$5 million) and public liability insurance (at least AU\$10 million).
+See Guide for Systems and Specialties (1.12, refer to page 26). - 1.10 hold current medical indemnity insurance of at least AU\$5 million and public liability insurance of at least AU\$10 million.